Ectopic pregnancy

 How is an ectopic pregnancy diagnosed?

-Your doctor will ask about your symptoms and do an examination.
+Your doctor will ask about your symptoms and examine you.
 They will ask whether you are (or could be) pregnant.

 Your doctor may recommend tests, including a: